Moaz-Ash0ur/Shipping-MVC-Web-Api-/README.md

 ORM: EF Core (Code First)

-Authentication & Authorization: ASP.NET Identity
+Authentication: ASP.NET Identity (Role-Based Access)

-Design Patterns: Repository, Unit of Work, Strategy, Factory
+Patterns: Repository, Unit of Work, Strategy, Factory

-Frontend Integration Ready: API endpoints ready to connect with any frontend framework
+Why This Project Stands Out

+Ready for integration with any frontend or mobile app.

+Clean and maintainable architecture for long-term scalability.

+Optimized for business efficiency and user satisfaction.